worldline/angular-training/docs/src/pipes/README.md

 ## Using a pipe outside the template

 It is also possible to use pipes in a component class by injecting it in its constructor and calling its transform method.
-The pipe needs to be imported in the module to which the component belongs and added to the providers of the component.
+The pipe needs to be imported in the module to which the component belongs and added to the providers of the component or of the module.

 ```ts
 import { Component } from '@angular/core';